Ullebror/cool-reads/README.md

 ## Usage Guide

 1. Clone the repository
-2. Open Git Bash in the folder for the project
+2. Open Git Bash in the folder of the project
 3. Run the following command: `./mvnw spring-boot:run`
 4. Open your browser and navigate to [localhost:8080](https://localhost:8080/)